Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Does a home warranty cover garage door springs?

 It depends on the provider.
-Some companies — like American Home Shield — explicitly cover both torsion and extension springs as part of their garage door opener plans.
-Others only cover the opener mechanism itself and exclude springs as separate mechanical hardware.
+Companies like American Home Shield and 2-10 Home Buyers Warranty explicitly cover both torsion and extension springs as part of their garage door opener plans in 2026.
+Others limit coverage to the opener mechanism itself and exclude springs as separate mechanical hardware.
 Always check your policy's specific language before assuming springs are included.

 Is the garage door itself covered by a home warranty?

 No. The garage door panel, door structure, tracks, hinges, and rollers are not covered by home warranties.
 Coverage applies only to the electrically powered opener system and certain mechanical components like springs and drive belts.
-The door itself is considered a structural element, which falls outside the scope of a home warranty.
+The door itself is considered a structural element and is normally addressed by homeowners insurance if damaged by a covered peril like fire or wind.

 What happens if my garage door opener needs to be fully replaced?

-If your opener fails due to normal wear and tear and cannot be repaired, your home warranty provider will typically authorize a replacement — subject to your plan's coverage cap, which commonly ranges from $500 to $1,000.
-You'll pay only the service call fee (usually $75–$125), and the provider covers the rest up to the limit.
+If your opener fails due to normal wear and tear and cannot be repaired, your home warranty provider will typically authorize a replacement, subject to your plan's coverage cap.
+For example, 2-10 caps appliance replacements at up to $2,000 on its Pinnacle plan, while AHS replaces unrepairable openers within its $50,000 total plan limit.
+You'll pay only the service call fee (with AHS you choose between $100 or $125), and the provider covers the rest up to the limit.

 Can a home warranty claim for a garage door be denied?